-Vancouver and the Lower Mainland are full of haunted houses in October leading up to Halloween.
+Vancouver and the Lower Mainland have numerous haunted attractions to choose from.
 Most are super freaky and not for the faint of heart.
 Others are suitable for the entire family, except maybe not for very young children and folk with nervous dispositions.

 Burnaby Haunted Houses